cardano-foundation/CIPs/CIP-0071/README.md

 This specification follows the same process, but using tokens:
 1. A holder of a project validates their NFT by sending it to self
 2. The holder signs a Plutus minting policy to create a "ballot" NFT linked to their unique NFT
-3. The holder marks their desired vote selections off-chain
+3. The holder marks their desired vote selections on the ballot
 4. The holder signs a tx that sends the "ballot" NFT to a "ballot box" (smart contract) with their "vote" (datum)
 5. Authorized vote counting wallets process UTxOs and their datums in the "ballot box" smart contract after polls close
 6. Authorized vote counters report the results in a human-readable off-chain format to holders

+> **Note**
-Because of the efficient UTxO model Cardano employs, steps #1, #2, and #4 can occur in a single transaction.
+> Because of the efficient UTxO model Cardano employs, steps #1 through #4 occur in a single transaction.

 ### The Vote Casting Process